Athletics-Moon, Kennedy share world championship pole vault title | Sports-Games

 It was the second consecutive world title for Moon, who also won Olympic gold in Tokyo.
 Armed with a personal best of 4.95 and a season's best of 4.90, the 32-year-old Moon appeared to be the favourite.
 But Kennedy had other ideas.
 She surpassed the Australian record and her own personal best by eight centimetres when she sailed over 4.90, and then held back tears as she looked up at the steady bar in joyful disbelief.

-The two chatted briefly to decide the outcome, then embraced, conjuring memories of the Tokyo Olympics where good friends and rivals Mutaz Barshim of Qatar and Gianmarco Tamberi of Italy opted to share men's high jump gold.
+Moon and Kennedy chatted briefly after their three misses to decide the outcome, then embraced.
 "I am a big softie, it is so beautiful, it really displays what our sport is about," Britain's 2012 Olympic heptathlon champion Jessica Ennis-Hill said on the BBC.
 "Two epic performances and they've both come away with that gold medal."

+Moon said when the night began she would not have considered sharing gold as a great outcome.
+"But now I am completely satisfied.
+What a battle it was," the American said.
+"When it became obvious that only Nina and I were still jumping, the show had just started.
+I think we both motivated each other.
+When she had a good attempt, I also wanted to have it.

+"It was tiring but worth the effort.
+What an amazing night.
+I hope everyone enjoyed that one.
+We did."
 Wilma Murto of Finland tied her season's best of 4.80 for bronze, missing all three of her attempts at 4.85.
 The 25-year-old became the first Finnish woman to win a Diamond League title when she beat Moon at the London event on July 23.

-The event captivated the National Athletics Centre crowd who - prompted by an ominous rhythmic thumping over the sound system when each jumper stepped up to the runway - clapped in time.
+The event featured the two world-leading heights, two national records, and three personal bests among the top six jumpers, and captivated the National Athletics Centre crowd who - prompted by an ominous rhythmic thumping over the sound system when each jumper stepped up to the runway - clapped along in time.
+"I felt like the whole stadium was watching every single jump," Kennedy said.
+"They were all around us tonight, it was really incredible."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)